omnivector-solutions/layer-owncloud/README.md

 juju expose owncloud
 ```

-Now you can access the owncloud service in your browser at `http://<ipaddress-of-owncloud-instance>/owncloud`.
+Now you can access the owncloud service in your browser at `http://<ipaddress-of-owncloud-instance>/owncloud`, using
+the username and password supplied in the owncloud charm config.

 ## TODO
 * Enable optional extensions/modules